-Footnote:
+Footnotes:

-The digital visual interface (DVI) specification is an industry standard developed by the digital display working group (DDWG) for high-speed digital connection to digital displays and has been adopted by industry-leading PC and consumer electronics manufacturers.
-The TFP410 is compliant to the DVI Revision 1.0 specification.
+- The digital visual interface (DVI) specification is an industry standard developed by the digital display working group (DDWG) for high-speed digital connection to digital displays.
+The TFP510 is compliant to the digital visual interface (DVI) Revision 1.0 specification.
+The DVI 1.0 specification has been adopted by the industry leading PC and consumer electronics manufacturers. - .The high-bandwidth digital content protection system (HDCP) is an industry standard for protecting DVI outputs from being copied.
+HDCP was developed by Intel Corporation and is licensed by the Digital Content Protection, LLC.
+The TFP510 is compliant to the HDCP Rev. 1.0 specification.

 PanelBus, PowerPAD, and EPIC-5 are trademarks of Texas Instruments.
-VESA is a trademark of Video Electronics Standards Association.
 Intel is a trademark of Intel Corporation.